-Any trip to the capital isn’t complete without exploring royal London, the most important landmark of which is Buckingham Palace, the home of Queen Elizabeth II herself.
-Visit the majestic palace around 10:30am to watch the historic ceremony known as the Changing of the Guards in which the current patrol of Queens Guards is replaced by the new patrol while accompanied by a full marching band.
+Any trip to the capital isn’t complete without exploring royal London, the most important landmark of which is Buckingham Palace, the home of King Charles.
+Visit the majestic palace around 10:30am to watch the historic ceremony known as the Changing of the Guards in which the current patrol of King’s Guards is replaced by the new patrol while accompanied by a full marching band.

 How to do it:

-There are three attractions to see and you will need three separate tickets (if you ever wondered how the Queen can afford her electricity bill, there’s part of your answer).
+There are three attractions to see and you will need three separate tickets (if you ever wondered how the King can afford his electricity bill, there’s part of your answer).